keverw/HTTPRequest/readme.md

 `post(url, data, callback, options)`

-A url, data(object, can be empty also `{}`), callback are required. options is not required, but it can be a object.
+A url, data(object, can be empty also `{}`), callback are required. options is not required, but it's a object.

 ##get##
 `get(url, callback, options)`
 url and callback are required.

-options is not required, but it can be a object.
+options is not required, but it's a object.

 ##delete##
 `del(url, callback, options)`